johnson-jesse/example-monorepo-trpc/README.md

 Though I am using `yarn` as TurboRepo's backbone, one can easily choose NPM or PNPM.
 I'll probably move to pnpm once I finish evaluating and am comfortable with its api.

+I'm very happy with the ease of use in TurboRepo.
+The speed boost with PlanetScale + tRPC.
+And the confidence through Cypress.
+I'll probably leverage this structure moving forward with my other personal project.
+The the exception that MUI will probably be left behind in favor of custom nobs.

 ### Get Started
 ```bash
 yarn install